-- Concerns about difficulties a child may be having should be referred to the SEND team, who will arrange a GL Dyslexic tendencies assessment to be carried out by either Mrs Howells, Miss Batten or Mrs Clowes.
+- Concerns about difficulties a child may be having should be referred to the SEND team, who will arrange a GL Dyslexic tendencies.
 When the assessment has been completed, the SEND team will communicate results to parents along with any provision that is being put into place. - Enquiries from parents, staff or students are welcomed and will be taken seriously. - School cannot provide a formal diagnosis of Dyslexia however, after discussions with the SEND team, if you wish to pursue this further, details of specialist dyslexia assessors can be made available to you. - If further support is required in school this can be accessed through the graduated approach required by the Code of Practice 2014.
 Parents will be contacted if provision 'additional to or different from' that provided for other learners is deemed to be required.